 They supply much of the independent repair trade.
 Their website is easy to use and features 3 simple steps to get a quote.
 It’s incredibly simple and well designed.

-How do they do it?
+How do they do fixed repairs?
 What’s the Catch?

 I’m naturally pretty sceptical and not easily impressed – always looking out for a catch.
 It shouldn’t be possible for Repaircare to be able to include the spare parts in their repair charges but they are the UK’s largest spare parts distributor so they have access to much cheaper parts than most and they obviously think they can.

-If you are the type of person who takes comfort in prices being fixed and inclusive, then fixed price repairs may be for you.
-You could end up paying more than necessary if your appliance turns out not to need any parts or needs inexpensive parts, but you could save money if it needs an expensive part.
+If you are the type of person who takes comfort in prices being fixed and inclusive, then fixed price repairs may be attractive for you.
+Sadly it’s become the main way large repair companies operate now.

 Some manufacturers also offer fixed price repairs now at rates competing with Repaircare.
 For example Hoover / Candy, Ariston, Indesit, Hotpoint, Creda and even the obsolete Dyson washing machine have fixed price repairs.
-Also, AEG, Electrolux, Tricity Bendix and Zanussi have relatively low and reasonable labour charges.
+Also, AEG, Electrolux and Zanussi have relatively low and reasonable labour charges.

 Only 3 months guarantee

-There are some appliance repair companies listed on my Book washing machine (or other appliance) repair page on Washerhelp including companies offering a much more desirable 12 month guarantee on repairs.
+There are some appliance repair companies listed on site Book washing machine (or other appliance) repair page including companies offering a much more desirable 12 month guarantee on repairs.